tytydraco/yessleep/out/My_first_visit_to_the_Down_Under.md

 And I needed to die?!

-I was very worried that if I didn’t follow his directions, something unplanned might happen.
+I was very worried that if I didn’t follow his directions...
+I don't know, it didn't sound like a good idea.

 My eyes darted around, desperate, and that’s when I saw it—a truck, its headlights cutting through the twilight, barreling down the road.